Gooseberry, Currant, and Jostaberry Growing Instructions

 Plants are shipped with leaves in Spring and Summer and without leaves and dormant in Fall and Winter.

 Planting in the ground is more forgiving than planting in a container or raised bed.
-However, if you are planting in a container or raised bed: DO NOT use Miracle Gro, Virgo, Fox Farm, Jiffy, or any similar potting mixes meant for flowers, vegetables, or marijuana.
-Do not use landscape mixes that contains over 20% compost or manure, or mixes that do not contain stone grit.
+However, if you are planting in a container or raised bed: DO NOT use Miracle Gro, Virgo, Fox Farm, Jiffy, Happy Frog, or any similar potting mixes meant for flowers, vegetables, or marijuana.
+Do not use landscape mixes that contains over 20% compost or manure, or mixes that do not contain 30% stone grit.
 It is in our experience that these mixes are too wet and will root-rot and kill dormant gooseberry and currant plants.
 We will not send replacements if you plant your plants in these types of mixes.
 See back of this page for tips on how to over winter gooseberry and currant plants.

 Both gooseberries and currants will grow well in full sun to partial shade.
 Plant 3 - 5 feet apart or from other plants.
 Plant in late afternoon or evening and water in well after planting.
-New plants need to be watered daily if your temps are 70 degrees or higher.
+New plants need to be watered daily if your temps are 75 degrees or higher.
 In the fall, winter, and early spring: water only when soil dries out, approximately every 3 – 5 weeks.
 Avoid planting under or near trees.
 Tree roots can out compete most other plants and extend well beyond the tree canopy.

 Avoid poorly drained soil and adjust pH to 6.0 - 6.8.
 Plants will bloom early in the season so avoid areas where cold settles and has late spring freezes.
-Dig a hole wider and deeper than the container or root system, work in no more than 20% organic matter and plant a little deeper than the plant originally grew.
+Dig a hole 3 times wider and a little deeper than the container or root system, work in no more than 20% organic matter and plant a little deeper than the plant originally grew.
 Fertilize and water in the new plants to settle the soil around roots.

 Pruning Tips

 Prune yearly to promote vigorous growth and to allow for better air circulation, if plant has not been pruned upon arrive, prune to promote branching.
 More branches equal more fruit in future years.
-Remove all 3 year old branches.
-Both gooseberries and currants produce best on 1 or 2 year wood.
+Remove all 3-year-old branches.
+Both gooseberries and currants produce best on 1- or 2-year wood.
 Water the equivalent of 1 inch of water per week during the growing season.
 If your plant is too dry in the summer it will not produce fruit.

 Fertilize in Early Spring